Can You Take Melatonin And Trazodone Together? Safety & Interactions

 Key Takeaways

-• Always consult a healthcare provider before mixing sleep medications
+• Always speak with a healthcare provider before mixing sleep medications.

 Sleep issues can stem from various causes, from medical conditions that be diabetes to medication side effects.
 When single treatments don't provide adequate relief, many people wonder about combination approaches.
 Doctronic's AI platform, which maintains 99.2% treatment plan alignment with board-certified physicians, can help you navigate these complex medication decisions safely.